 This qualitative comparison can be done for all the three components of action.
 However, visual inspection of \autoref{fig:clusters} shows that the vertical action yields the most stringent constraints on initial size.
-This is expected since, as seen in \autoref{subsec:decoherence}, vertical action differences decorrelate over smaller physical scales than the azimuthal or radial components.
+This is expected since, as seen in \autoref{subsec:decoherence} (and supported by \citealt{debattista2025}), vertical action differences decorrelate over smaller physical scales than the azimuthal or radial components.
 Therefore, in the following sections, where we develop a quantitative, probabilistic inference framework for estimating initial cluster sizes, we restrict our analysis to the vertical action component.